 If you have a slow-healing wound at risk of infection, hyperbaric oxygen therapy provides a safe, effective means of care.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the wound care specialist team have a hyperbaric oxygen therapy chamber on-site.
+At Diabetic Foot and Wound Center in Bakersfield, California and the wound care specialist team have a hyperbaric oxygen therapy chamber on-site.
 During your visit, you can sit back, relax, and watch your favorite TV show, all while receiving the treatment you need.
 To schedule an appointment, call the office or book a consultation online today.
 Same-day and next-day appointments are available, as well as walk-ins.

 Hyperbaric oxygen therapy exposes your body to higher levels of oxygen than what’s normally in the air.
 Ultimately, this process helps fight bacteria, stimulates healthy cells, and enhances your body’s natural healing process.

 At Diabetic Foot and Wound Center, the team has a specially designed hyperbaric oxygen therapy chamber in-office.
 It features a large, 41-inch interior that gives you ample room to rest in a reclined position.
 Additionally, the chamber can accommodate people of all sizes, including those weighing up to 700 pounds.

 At Diabetic Foot and Wound Center, the team uses hyperbaric oxygen therapy to treat a variety of common conditions, including:

 - Skin grafts at risk of tissue death

 You might also benefit from hyperbaric oxygen therapy if you have peripheral arterial disease (PAD) or venous insufficiency.

 What happens during hyperbaric oxygen therapy?

 Hyperbaric oxygen therapy is an outpatient procedure, meaning you return home on the same day as your appointment.
 Diabetic Foot and Wound Center offers same-day and next-day appointments, plus walk-in services, to ensure quick, convenient care.